uzzielperez/lhcbAIxprt/README.md

 An intelligent RAG (Retrieval-Augmented Generation) system designed to assist LHCb shifters with real-time, context-aware help based on uploaded documentation and procedures.

-The noob can do the following:
+The noob (in this case me!) can do the following:
 - **Upload twiki html files and some relevant e-logs** and process the documents
 - With the processed documents, the shifter can quickly retrieve the relevant answers to their questions and save time scouring through documents.
 So far, only the "CALO/PLUME documents have been tried.